Skip to content

 As a parent, I now realize my main aim is connection with my kids.
 I can teach them things; I can help ensure they learn proper manners and a sense of right and wrong.
 But what I most desire to be for them as a parent is a source of real connection.
 I want them to know that whatever happens elsewhere in their lives; their relationship with me is a place they can feel seen, understood, and heard.

 I spend much of my time coaching CEOs and other executives.
-But I also run a new podcast, do quite a lot of writing, invest, and even have a new app I am tinkering with during this pandemic.
-The thru-line in all of it for me now is that all that work is aimed at the same purpose: helping others feel less alone.
+But I also write, podcast, and invest.
+The thru-line across all of it is the same purpose: helping others feel less alone.

 I coach so that leaders are less alone in the most challenging moments.
 I write and podcast so that other entrepreneurs do not think they are the only ones going through the hard parts, the self-doubts, or the anxieties.
 Even this app I am working on is aimed at helping people to be more connected and less alone.

-The app, in particular, has been a funny thing.
-I thought after selling my last company, I was burned out on software and tired of the endless cycles of brainstorming, building, testing, talking to customers, etc. etc. etc. What I realize as I once again dip my toe in the water of product is that I was not burned out on building.
+I thought after selling my last company I was burned out on software.
+What I came to realize was that I was not burned out on building.
 I was burned out on feeling misaligned with my work.

 I spent the first 30+ years of my life having no idea what my life’s purpose was.
 Because I did not have a strong sense of my purpose, I was unable to choose work that was aligned with the change I wanted to see and make in the world.
 I ended up running a fantastic company that had no direct alignment with my own heart.
 And that is a recipe for burnout.